-Yes, rental safety and regulation has been a common topic here in Bellingham.
-Rental licensing has some popular support and there are many in the Bellingham community that would support stricter enforcement of WA Tenant Rights.
-Also, the 2010 Census reported that half of Bellingham city residents' housing units are "renter-occupied".
-This is an issue that affects many in the community.
-The Bellingham City Council adopted "Support Safe, Affordable Housing'and "Provide Access to Accurate Information [of City Services]"\n the Legacies and Strategic Commitments which was adopted in July 13, 2009.
-Many members of the City Council seem supportive of rental safety regulation, and Jack Weiss on City Council has even supported passing rental licensing legislation in Bellingham CSourceJ.
+Yes, this is not an unpopular position and there are many in the Bellingham community that would support enforcement of Tenant Rights.
+The 2010 Census showed that half of Bellingham city residents are renters.
 There are government resources and organizations that could also be supportive.
-The Bellingham Permit Center is a service in the Bellingham Housing & Human Services department that inspects rentals to search for building and fire code violations.
-Also community organizations like the Campus Community Coalition and allies like Dick Conoboy can provide support.
+Jack Weiss on City Council has supported passing rental licensing legislation in Bellingham (Source) and the Bellingham Permit Center is a service in the Bellingham Housing & Human Services department that inspects rentals to search for building and fire code violations.
+Also community resources like the Campus Community Coalition and allies like Dick Conobov can provide support to enact tenant rights.